 For example, we assume that Jesus was born the night the Holy Family arrived.
 What Luke 2:3 actually says is that the Holy Family “went up” to Bethlehem.
-Then, v.6 reads, “While they were there her days were fulfilled….“ This naturally means that the last stages of Mary’s pregnancy took place in Bethlehem (two weeks? a month?).
+Then, verse 6 reads, “While they were there, her days were fulfilled.…” This naturally means that the last stages of Mary’s pregnancy took place in Bethlehem (two weeks? a month?).

 At Christmas time in the average Western church, Luke 2:1-7 is read; but, clearly, it tells of the birth some days after the Holy Family arrives in Bethlehem.
-The children of the congregation then enact a play which has the Christ-child born the night of their arrival.
+The children of the congregation then enact a play that has the Christ-child born on the night of Mary and Joseph’s arrival.
 Amazingly, this glaring discrepancy is seldom noticed.